karlchvojka/stylgram/README.md

 This is a practice project for Karl Chvojka, following a [tutorial](https://www.robinwieruch.de/react-styled-components).

 ## MVP
-- Create an Instagram Clone
+- Create an Instagram Clone.
 - Implement Styled Components.
+- Create app as per the tutorial

+## Stretch Goals
+- Seperate out the components to the Atomic Design standard
+- Bring up to current standards.

 ## Available Scripts